TRAFFIC & SAFETY

 The Kentucky Transportation Cabinet spends $40-80 million per year on snow and ice removal and road treatment.
 KTC researchers used GIS-based tools to identify routing for trucks and show where more or fewer trucks were needed.
 While high traffic routes will always receive the highest priority, optimizing the routing system can improve efficiency, increase safety, and reduce the amount of time and funding needed to treat roadways during winter storms.
 The analysis was based on a typical winter storm of one inch of snowfall.
 KTC’s route tree concept structured each removal route around a central high priority road, allowing truck drivers to become familiar with the roads on their route.
 As a result, drivers will react better to a non-typical winter storm and they understand the safest and most effective way to treat the roads, treat all routes on schedule, and use fewer trucks in the process.
 This project was selected by the AASHTO Region 2 states as one of four High Value Research projects for that region, and was included in the Sweet 16 projects highlighted at the summer meeting of the AASHTO Research Advisory Committee and at the 2019 TRB Annual Meeting.
 Click here to read the full report.

-- Highway Safety Improvement Program (HSIP) Technical Assistant (In Progress)
+- Highway Safety Improvement Program (HSIP) Technical Assistance

-- Combined Behavioral/Engineering Approach to Preventing Highway Fatalities (In Progress, collaboration with Planning)
+- Combined Behavioral/Engineering Approach to Preventing Highway Fatalities (collaboration with Planning)

 - Enhancements to the Crash Data Analysis Tool (CDAT)